 Each person usually has 2 copies of a gene.
 If the problem gene is dominant (15-25% of RP cases), one abnormal copy can result in the disease and many family members are usually affected.
 If the gene is recessive (5-20% of RP cases), both copies have to be defective and sometimes no one else in the family has the disease.
 Retinitis pigmentosa can also be X-linked (10-15% of cases).
 Those defined as girls at birth have two X chromosomes while boys have only one X chromosome, leading to differences in how the different sexes are affected.
 RP can also occur spontaneously (by a new noninherited mutation).

 WHAT ARE THE SYMPTOMS/FINDINGS ASSOCIATED WITH RP?

 Most people begin to have problems with vision in their teenage years, but some people don’t have trouble until their 40’s.
 Both eyes are usually equally affected.
 Decreased peripheral vision (side vision) and poor vision in dim lighting are the most common early symptoms of RP.
-Visual function is typically better in well lit environments.
-Progressive loss of peripheral vision may eventually limit/eliminate vision.
+Visual function is typically better with good lighting.
+Progressive loss of peripheral vision may eventually involve the central vision.
 Symptoms range from mild to severe, depending upon the stage and course of the disease.
 An ophthalmologist (eye M.D) may detect changes and abnormalities in the retina before visual symptoms are noticed.
 The changes are most commonly pigment clumping in the retina, thinning of the blood vessels and/or paleness of the optic nerve [figure 1].
 Occasionally cataracts or retinal swelling/inflammation may occur as well.